US stocks sink as Wall Street sees both good and bad in Big Tech profits, US-China relations

-NEW YORK (AP) — The U.S. stock market is pulling back from its record heights on Thursday, as Wall Street sifts through mixed developments on everything from the U.S.-China trade war to profits for Big Tech behemoths.
+NEW YORK (AP) — The U.S. stock market sank from its record heights on Thursday, as Wall Street sifted through mixed developments on everything from the U.S.-China trade war to profits for Big Tech behemoths.

-The S&P 500 fell 0.7% and edged further from its all-time high set on Tuesday, even though slightly more stocks climbed in the index than dropped.
-The Dow Jones Industrial Average was up 6 points, or less than 0.1%, with an hour remaining in trading.
-The Nasdaq composite sank 1.2% from its record set the day before.
+The S&P 500 fell 1% and pulled further from its all-time high set on Tuesday.
+The Dow Jones Industrial Average slipped 109 points, or 0.2%, and the Nasdaq composite dropped 1.6% from its record set the day before.

 “The result was fine, but fine isn’t good enough given the expectations going in,” said Brian Jacobsen, chief economist at Annex Wealth Management.
 “The results were more like small gestures instead of a grand bargain.”